|

 A personal recollection by Ray Sharratt

-Rugby mpd was situated on the upside of Rugby Midland Station.
+Rugby Shed was situated on the upside of Rugby Midland

+Station.
 The shed was linked to the station by a footbridge.
-As it entered the shed
+As it entered the

-there were a couple of offices on the left, one being the Loco Superintendents
+shed there were a couple of offices on the left, one being the Loco

-the 'clocking in' clocks.
-'Clocking in' was undertaken by all staff except the
+were the 'clocking in' clocks.
+'Clocking in' was undertaken by all staff except

-footplate crews who signed on in the loco shed foreman's office.
-The tracks in
+the footplate crews who signed on in the loco shed foreman's office.
+The tracks

 steep entrance leading from Mill Road and that was adjacent to the shed